cdbharath/rubiks_cube_3dcv/README.md

 <p float="left">
   <img src="media/pose_estimation.gif" />
 </p>
 The yaw is very noisy, this is one bug that needs to be fixed.
 Kalman filter can be used to reduce the estimation noise.
+The scale has to be found to get accurate state estimation

 ## References
 1. [Plane Tracking](https://github.com/opencv/opencv/blob/4.x/samples/python/plane_tracker.py "Plane Tracking")